-So if you are looking for a place in the Kingdom of Bahrain, here are the best residential areas near King Fahd Causeway.
+So if you are looking for a place to rent Bahrain, here are the best residential areas near King Fahd Causeway.

 Located only 10 km away from Manama, Saar is one of the best residential areas near King Fahd Causeway.
 This district falls on the western side of Bahrain in the Northern Governorate and is famous for its elegant neighborhoods.
 In Saar, fully furnished two-bedroom apartments are usually around 400 to 600 BHD per month.
 The price depends widely on the neighborhood within the area.
 As for villas, a standard three-bedroom villa falls between 700 to 900 BHD per month.
 Of course, there are many more options waiting for you at Saar.
 Whether you are looking for a cozy studio or a five-bedroom villa with a private pool.